 Sure, standalone communication tools facilitate effective departmental communication.
 But are they really fueling collaboration across your organization?
 Because partners are representing your company, they rely on you to provide the tools necessary to their success.
 With the right internal efforts and technology, cross-departmental collaboration is entirely possible.

 There’s no debate that tools such as Slack, Salesforce Chatter, and other instant messaging software improve communication efforts.
 They enable your partners to directly reach you.
 And when leveraged properly, they can even inspire your channel to share information and best practices and collaborate among themselves.

-These days, however, sales acceleration platforms are consolidating all communication efforts.
+These days, however, PRM tools are consolidating all communication efforts.
 The best partner tools boost collaboration with built-in communication functionality.
 In other words, they don’t just manage your communication efforts—they empower reps to succeed.

 Like Slack and Salesforce Chatter, Co/Labs integrates directly with Allbound to deliver messaging and collaboration capabilities.
 This robust solution simplifies communication and collaboration between organizations and their channel partners.
 Partner enablement, deal tracking, and marketing support: It’s all here.

 By now, you’re probably aware of the benefits of CRM.
 Incorporating these tools into your sales and marketing stack improves informational organization, data and reporting capabilities, and customer service.
 They also greatly reduce those pesky administrative tasks.